Public Library of Mount Vernon & Knox County

 Meet Anjali!
 She's the spunky star of this picture book with a timeless message about appreciating what makes us special.
 We will have fun reading the book together, then enjoy a craft activity.
 Children’s Storytime at The Annex is part of our NEA Big Read program celebrating Interior Chinatown and exploring the theme “Where We Live.”

-This program is for kids age 3-7.
+This program is for kids ages 3-7.
 All children must be accompanied by an adult parent or guardian for the duration of the program.
 Doors open at 9:45 a.m.

 What Are You Reading?
 Podcast Discusses NEA Big Read Interior Chinatown by Charles Yu